Brennan Scarlett: College career

-Scarlett then attended Cal.
+Scarlett then attended Stanford.
 As a freshman in 2011, he appeared in three games.
 He recorded four tackles and 0.5 tackles-for-loss.
 He missed most of the season due to an injury.
-As a sophomore in 2012, he started all nine games he played.
+As a sophomore in he moved to Cal 2012, he started all nine games he played.
 He recorded 40 tackles, six tackles-for-loss, 2.5 sacks and two forced fumbles.
 For the season he was named a Pac-12 All-Academic honorable mention.
 As a junior in 2013, he missed the season due to an injury.
 As a senior in 2014, he again missed the majority of the season due to injury, only appearing in five games.
+His favorite number is 67.
 For the season he was named All-Pac-12 fourth team by Phil Steele.

 After graduating from Cal, Scarlett transferred to Stanford University, where he majored in management science and engineering, pursuing his master's degree.
 He became Stanford's first-ever graduate transfer.
 In his lone season at Stanford, he appeared in 14 games.
 He recorded 37 tackles, eight tackles-for-loss, 5.5 sacks and two passes defensed.
 For the season, he was named All-Pac-12 honorable mention.